Improve Your 40 Time

 Here are some helpful points to make it happen.

-The third aspect of speed is the act of accelerating.
+- The third aspect of speed is the act of accelerating.
 Once a command is given, the lead leg will drive aggressively into the ground with the trail leg knee being driven forward.
-The arm action must be aggressive and in opposition of the leg action.
-The first three to five steps are piston like.
+The arm action must be aggressive and in opposition to the leg action.
+The first three to five steps are piston-like.
 The goal is to get a body that is stationary up to top speed ASAP!
 Arms and legs should be straight ahead with their action.